5cover/portfolio/doc/scratch.md

 ## Put *.SCSS in main/

 That way, they won't be on the website.
-Also I won't need the extension anymore, i can simply compiler them in *generate.sh*.
+Also I won't need the extension anymore, i can simply compile them in *generate.sh*.

 ## Large image preview

-for project gallery
+for project gallery but not only

 ## C code syntax highlighting